Coronavirus Disease 2019 (COVID-19): What West Virginians Need To Know

-If you are a West Virginian and are suffering symptoms of COVID-19 (fever, cough, shortness of breath) & cannot get tested, please email email@example.com or leave a voicemail at 304-342-5855.
+If you are a West Virginian and are suffering symptoms of COVID-19 (fever, cough, shortness of breath) & cannot get tested or are eligible to receive the COVID-19 vaccine but cannot get an appointment, please email firstname.lastname@example.org or leave a voicemail at 304-342-5855.
 A member of my staff will receive your message & get in contact with you.

-According to the CDC, early information out of China, where COVID-19 first started, shows that some people are at higher risk of getting very sick from this illness.
+According to the CDC, some people are at higher risk of getting very sick from this illness.
 This includes:

 - Older adults